brucesdad13/3-Input_Odd_Parity/README.md

 This repository contains the Arduino code and schematic for a three-bit binary odd parity generator.
 The project utilizes TTL logic gates including two 74LS04 hex inverters, two 74LS10 triple 3-input NAND gates, and a 74LS32 quad 2-input OR gate to construct the parity generator.

+## Circuit Simplification Update

+I've greatly simplified the original design of the three-bit binary odd parity generator by incorporating a single 74LS86 quad 2-input XOR gate.
+The XOR gate is the only gate needed to implement the odd parity generator.
+The code remains the same.
+This change streamlines the circuit and reduces the required components, making the setup more efficient and easier to manage.

+### Changes Made:
+- **Single XOR IC**: Multiple logic gates were replaced with one 74LS86 quad 2-input XOR IC, which is capable of handling all necessary logic operations for generating the parity bit.
+- **Reduced Complexity**: The new configuration minimizes the wiring and complexity, enhancing the circuit's reliability and ease of troubleshooting.

+This update reflects a significant improvement in the circuit design, demonstrating a more integrated and concise approach to achieving the same functionality.

 ## Description

 The Arduino Nano drives the circuit by setting inputs for all permutations of the 3-bit binary odd parity function.
-The final output from the 74LS32 represents the odd parity bit, which the Nano reads back.
-This circuit was created with parts on-hand for educational purposes and does not represent an optimal design.
+This circuit was created with parts on hand for educational purposes and does not represent an optimal design.

 ## Features